lixinye1999/learngit/readme.txt

-git is a version conntrol system. gti is free software.
+git is a destributed version conntrol system. gti is free software.